inkanfung/LoanCalculator/KanOnerioSolution/README.md

 **Rate Limiting and Throttling:**

+Rate Limiting and Throttling are techniques used to control the number of requests sent to an API within a given time frame, preventing overloading and ensuring fair usage among clients.

 - Implement rate limiting and throttling to control the number of requests sent to the API in a given time frame.
 - This can help prevent overloading the API and ensures fair usage among clients.
-You can use token bucket or leaky bucket algorithms to achieve this.
+- You can use token bucket or leaky bucket algorithms to achieve this.

 **Caching:**

+Caching is the process of storing the results of API calls to reduce the number of requests made to the API and improve the performance of large queries.

 - Cache the results of API calls to reduce the number of requests made to the API and improve the performance of large queries.
 - You can use a cache with an appropriate eviction policy (e.g., LRU, LFU) to store the most frequently accessed data in memory.